alibaba/ai-matrix/README.md

 # AI Matrix

-AI Matrix aims at measuring the performance of AI hardware platforms and software frameworks.
-The benchmark suite currently consists of three types of workloads: layer-based benchmark, macro benchmark, and micro benchmark.
+AI Matrix is an AI benchmark suite aiming at measuring the performance of AI hardware platforms and software frameworks.
+This deep learning benchmark suite currently consists of three types of workloads: layer-based benchmark, macro benchmark, and micro benchmark.

 ## Layer-Based Benchmark
 Layer-based benchmark consists of commonly used layers in deep learning neural networks, such as convolution layer, fully-connected layer, activation layer, etc. The purpose of layer-based benchmark is to test the performance of AI hardware at running the commonly used neural network layers.